Maptime030/ElectoraleGeografie/README.md

 Ready for styling!

 ## Making maps!
 Now it is time for you to make some maps!
-In order to manipulate the data, we can use the `field calculator` in QGIS, or edit our CSV (in excel for example) before joining them in Qgis.
+In order to manipulate the data, we can use the `field calculator` in QGIS, or edit our CSV (in excel for example) before joining them in QGIS.
 For styling right click the layer and `Properties`.
 On the tap `style` you can style your layers.
 For exporting our maps, you can use the `print composer` in QGIS.
 Here you can export your maps as images or SVG.

-Do you need more styling tips, have a look at the [Qgis tutorials](http://www.qgistutorials.com/en/docs/basic_vector_styling.html)
+Do you need more styling tips, have a look at the [QGIS tutorials](http://www.qgistutorials.com/en/docs/basic_vector_styling.html)

 Here are some ideas to visualize: